 To hear with eyes belongs to love’s fine wit.

-Sonnet 23: Translation to modern English
+Sonnet 23 in modern English

 Like an unrehearsed actor on the stage, who forgets his lines because of nervousness, or some angry animal overwhelmed with rage so that in spite of its strength it is weakened by its loss of control, I, not trusting myself, am unable to articulate the love I feel, and the strength of my love seems to be less than it is, overloaded with the weight of my beloved’s dominating power.
-Oh, let my looks then be the speakers and the signals of my speaking heart, that begs for love and hopes for reciprocation, more eloquent than that tongue that more usually expresses the heart.
+Oh, let my writings then be the speakers and the signals of my speaking heart, that beg for love and hopes for reciprocation, more eloquent than that tongue that more usually expresses the heart.
 Oh, learn to read the volumes that my silent love has written.
 To hear with eyes is something characteristic of lovers.